matikin9/mapbox-studio-102/README.md

   * [http://brackets.io/](http://brackets.io/) for Mac and Windows

 ### Let's style our own map!
 1. Let's fire up Mapbox Studio on our web browsers.
-If you are doing this from home, Mapbox has a terrific step by step
+   1. If you are doing this from home, Mapbox has a [terrific manual](https://www.mapbox.com/help/studio-manual/) to follow and understand the basics.
+2. Much of the data already provided on mapbox studio uses data from [OpenStreetMap](http://www.openstreetmap.org/) also known as OSM.
+OSM is pretty much a wikipedia of maps, all made by people and collaborators like you mapping communitiesa and the world.
+   1. If you're unfamiliar with OSM, there's a beginner's guide from [learnOSM](http://learnosm.org/en/) which will get you started and soon you will be mapping your neighborhood, adding buildings, points of interest, etc.
-2. Go to the Datasets tab and upload your geo data.
+Go to the Datasets tab and upload your geo data.
 3. Select your dataset and Export to a new tileset.
 4. Go to the Tilesets tab, select your tileset and add to a new style.
 5. Go to the Styles tab and edit your map styles!